VoPhuongAnh/Restaurant-tips-analysis/README.md

 _5. Dinner vs Other meals analysis findings:_

+From the table below, we are comparing the central tendency measures of tip gained in Dinner meals , in comparison to other meals of the day and to the whole dataset:

 |        |    Common | Dinner_tip | Other_meal_tip |
 |-------:|----------:|-----------:|---------------:|
 |   min  |  1.000000 |    1.00000 |       1.250000 |